 As disclosed in Note 2, effective January 1, 2007 we adopted the provisions of FIN 48.
 As a result of such adoption, we recognized a decrease of \$50.4 in our liability for unrecognized tax benefits, with a corresponding increase to retained earnings.
-As of January 1, 2007, and after recognizing the decrease in the liability noted above, our unrecognized tax benefits totaled \$206.0, of which \$145.1 would impact our effective tax rate, if recognized.
+As of January 1, 2007, and after recognizing the decrease in the liability noted above, our gross unrecognized tax benefits totaled \$195.0 (net unrecognized tax benefits of \$175.1), of which \$113.7 would impact our effective tax rate, if recognized.
+As of June 30, 2007, our gross unrecognized tax benefits totaled \$198.5 (net unrecognized tax benefits of \$178.6).

 We classify interest and penalties related to unrecognized tax benefits as a component of our income tax provision.
-As of January 1, 2007, accrued interest, included in the amounts above, after considering the impact of the decrease to our liability for unrecognized tax benefits, totaled \$46.0.
-There were no penalties recorded as of January 1, 2007 or during the quarter ended March 31, 2007.
+As of January 1, 2007, gross accrued interest, excluded from the amounts above, after considering the impact of the decrease to our liability for unrecognized tax benefits, totaled \$76.5 (net accrued interest of \$46.3), while the related gross amount as of June 30, 2007 was \$81.4 (net accrued interest of \$49.2).
+There were no penalties recorded as of January 1, 2007 or during the three and six months ended June 30, 2007.

-Based on the outcome of certain examinations or as a result of the expiration of statute of limitations for certain jurisdictions, we believe that within the next 12 months it is reasonably possible that approximately \$13.0 of our previously unrecognized tax benefits could be recorded to our income tax provision.
+Based on the outcome of certain examinations, the expiration of statute of limitations for certain jurisdictions, or favorable resolution of other matters, we believe that within the next 12 months it is reasonably possible that approximately \$14.0 of our previously unrecognized tax benefits could be recorded to our income tax provision.